 Curator of Amsterdam Museum Imara Limon received the Museum Talent Award of the Year in 2017, because of her exhibition Black Amsterdam (Zwart Amsterdam).
 The jury described her as an

 ambitious professional who understands the urgency of these times to refocus on art collections.
 Black Amsterdam was about black role models in the city.
 The museum called upon the

 people of Amsterdam to nominate black role models: writers, politicians, rappers, or even their next door neighbor or the local football coach.
-Imara Limon worked together with the museum to make
+Imara Limon worked together with the museum to make a

-rewritten to obtain more inclusivity.
+obtain more inclusivity.
 The Martin Luther King statue has been included to the Amsterdam Museum Collection.

 In September 2019 Amsterdam Museum decided not to use the term 'Golden Age' any more to denote the period of the 17th century in the Netherlands.
 In the museum’s view, this phrase does not

 adequately reflect the realities of this period.
 For some time now, the Amsterdam Museum has worked to increase its relevance for a larger audience.
 The museum sees its re-evaluation of the term